Scalene Triangle Area Calculator

-Calculate triangle area using Heron's formula with three sides.
-Enter side lengths to get exact area instantly.
-Perfect for geometry and math homework.
+Calculate scalene triangle area using Heron's formula with three sides.
+Enter side lengths for unequal-sided triangles to get exact area instantly.
+Perfect for geometry, engineering, and math homework.

 Visualization